YanLuong/MechaCar_Statistical_Analysis/README.md

 ### Results - T-test for each Lot:

+* The results for Lot 1 and Lot 2 have a p-value of less than 0.05 which show that there is a statistical significance and with them both being below the threshold of significance, we can reject the null hypthesis.
+*

 | Lot1  | Lot 2  |  Lot 3 |
 |---|---|---|
 |   ![1](https://github.com/YanLuong/MechaCar_Statistical_Analysis/blob/main/screenshots/lot1.png)|![2](https://github.com/YanLuong/MechaCar_Statistical_Analysis/blob/main/screenshots/lot2.png)   |![3](https://github.com/YanLuong/MechaCar_Statistical_Analysis/blob/main/screenshots/lot3.png)   |